Louis Benedict Kucera: Early life

 Louis Kucera was born in Wheatland, Minnesota, to John Wenceslaus and Mary (née Skluzacek) Kucera, who were Bohemian immigrants.
-He attended St. John's College before studying at the College of St. Thomas, both in St. Paul.
-After his graduation in 1909, he was offered admission to the West Point Military Academy.
-However, Kucera declined, choosing instead to study for the priesthood.
+He attended St. John's College before studying at the College of St. Thomas, both in St. Paul, Minnesota.
+After his graduation in 1909, he was appointed to the West Point Military Academy in West Point, New York.
+However, Kucera declined the appointment, choosing instead to study for the priesthood.
 He then entered St. Paul Seminary in St. Paul.

 Priesthood

-Kucera was ordained to the priesthood for the Archdiocese of Dubuque on June 8, 1915, by Archbishop John Ireland.
-He then served as a curate at St. Patrick's Parish in Tama, Iowa, until 1916, when he became professor of Latin and prefect of discipline at Columbia College in Dubuque.
+Kucera was ordained to the priesthood for the Archdiocese of Dubuque on June 8, 1915, at the Cathedral of Saint Paul in St. Paul by Archbishop John Ireland.
+After his ordination, the archdiocese assigned Kucera as a curate at St. Patrick's Parish in Tama, Iowa In 1916, he was named professor of Latin and prefect of discipline at Columbia College in Dubuque.
 In 1925, Kucera was named pastor of Holy Trinity Parish in Protivin, Iowa.

 Bishop of Lincoln

-On June 30, 1930, Kucera was appointed the fifth Bishop of the Diocese of Lincoln by Pope Pius XI.
-He received his episcopal consecration on October 28, 1930, from Archbishop Francis Beckman, with Bishops Thomas Drumm and Henry Rohlman serving as co-consecrators.
-He was named an assistant at the pontifical throne and in 1955 a count of the apostolic palace.
+On June 30, 1930, Kucera was appointed the fifth Bbishop of Lincoln by Pope Pius XI.
+He received his episcopal consecration at Saint Raphael Cathedral in Dubuque on October 28, 1930, from Archbishop Francis Beckman, with Bishops Thomas Drumm and Henry Rohlman serving as co-consecrators.
+The Vatican named Kucera as an assistant at the pontifical throne and in 1955 a count of the apostolic palace.

-Kucera died on May 9, 1957, at age 68.
+Kucera died in Lincoln on May 9, 1957, at age 68.